Payments: The Future of Security & CX Event Roundup

 The payments industry has gone through a transformation over the last year due to the pandemic, with organisations accelerating the roll-out of new payment experiences to meet changing consumer needs.
 At the same time, COVID-19 has brought with it new security vulnerabilities as organisations transitioned to remote work and consumers adopted new digital tools and solutions.
 But a year into the pandemic, how are we doing?

-Two weeks ago, PCI Pal hosted its inaugural virtual conference, Payments: The Future of Security & CX, to explore that very question.
+In February, PCI Pal hosted its inaugural virtual conference, Payments: The Future of Security & CX, to explore that very question.
 Over 300 registrants had the opportunity to hear from industry experts about new developments across payments, customer experiences, data security, and compliance to meet changing needs in the new normal.

 (Images of the event pictured above.)

 Following a welcome from PCI Pal CEO, James Barham, Neira Jones, an internationally renowned expert within the payments, fintech, and cybersecurity space, gave a peek into an industry that has been particularly devastated by the pandemic: retail.